pedronachtigall/ToxCodAn/README.md

   -p boolean value, --signalp=boolean value
+                        Optional - turn on/off the signalP filtering step, use True to turn on or False to turn off [default=True] -P boolean value, --partial=boolean value
-                        Optional - turn on/off the signalP filtering step, use True to turn on or False to turn off [default=True] -n path, --nontoxinannotation=path
+                        Optional - turn on/off the partial filtering step, use True to turn on or False to turn off [default=False] -n path, --nontoxinannotation=path
                         Optional - path to folder containing the protein DB and CodAn model to be used in the NonToxin Annotation